rdkcentral/firebolt/apis/pr-feature-native-unit-tests-1/core/Device/index.md

 ### platform

-Get a transient platform identifier for the device.
+Get a platform identifier for the device.
 This API should be used to correlate metrics on the device only and cannot be guaranteed to have consistent responses across platforms.

 To get the value of `platform` call the method like this: